Dream & smile before getting out of bed

 Is ocean therapy / blue mind scientifically proven?

-Best time for Europeans/North Americans to visit Indonesia for wellness?
+Best time for Europeans and North Americans to visit Indonesia for wellness?

 How sustainable are these coastal retreats?

-Focused on low-impact eco-wellness resorts, marine conservation support, local traditional benefits, and carbon-offset options.
+They focus on low-impact eco-wellness resorts, marine conservation, support for local traditions, and carbon-offset options.

 With salt wind from two oceans and open sky,